 As with many manufacturing processes, advancing technology and innovation makes it possible to achieve optimal precision and superior outcomes.
 The painting process at Pierce Manufacturing is a point of pride for this very reason.
 The team at Pierce has developed a seven-step painting process that focuses on accuracy and exceptional quality, with every single gallon of paint.

-Driven by an experienced workforce and innovative technology, Pierce developed its ‘paint kitchen,’ featuring 55-gallon drums of surface primer, sealer primer, and clear coat paint.
-A precision mixing machine combines the paint and the activator (which is a catalyst that is required for paint hardening and drying) in real-time.
+Driven by an experienced workforce and innovative technology, Pierce developed its ‘paint kitchen,’ featuring 55-gallon drums of surface primer, sealer primer, base coat and clear coat paint.
+A precision mixing machine combines the paint and activator (a catalyst which is required for paint hardening and drying) in real-time.
 The final mixed product then pumps into the painting equipment to start the painting process.
-Pierce’s real-time mixing process means that batches of paint are created and used only as needed.
+Pierce’s real-time mixing process means the batches of paint are created and used only as needed.

 This process is beneficial for a number of reasons, including:

-• Quality control remains constant.
-With a real-time mixing process, the paint and activator ratio are always accurate.
+- Quality control remains constant.
+With a real-time mixing process, the paint to activator ratio remains consistent and accurate.

-• Environmental advantages with limited waste.
+- Environmental advantages with limited waste.
 Using a real-time mixing process, paint is created and pumped immediately into the painting equipment.
-The more the spray gun trigger is pulled, the more paint that is mixed and pumped into the painting booth.
+The more the spray gun trigger is pulled, the more paint is mixed and pumped into the painting booth.

-• Human error is eliminated.
+- Human error is minimized.
 When a fire department selects a desired paint color, Pierce’s precision color selection and mixing machines are tasked with developing the right color and product ratio, every time.

 Step-By-Step Fire Truck Painting Process

 The painting process begins by preparing the surfaces for painting.
-This process involves grinding, sanding, and fixing any imperfections in the metal to ensure the surface is smooth and free from blemishes.
+This process involves grinding, sanding and fixing any imperfections in the metal to ensure the surface is smooth and free from blemishes.
+Pierce has invested in several new AI driven sanding robots to support cab surface preparation.
+These robots work alongside experienced operators.
+While the robots assist with initial sanding, technicians continue to sand the bodies and complete the final sanding on each cab to ensure the highest finish quality.

 2. Chemical Cleaning and Treatment

-Following a thorough cleaning, the surface is prepared for primer with a chemical conversion coat.
-This step involves washing the surfaces and removing any grease, oil, or other materials so the painting process can begin on a clean surface to promote good adhesion.
+Following a thorough cleaning, the surface is prepared for primer with an aluminum etch (for aluminum substrates) and a chemical conversion coat.
+This step involves washing the surfaces and removing any grease, oil or other materials so the painting process can begin on a clean surface to promote good adhesion.

 3. Primer Surface Coat

-The fire apparatus primer surface coat is a critical step in the painting process.
-The primer itself is thick and slightly viscous, which helps to fill in any small imperfections, improve corrosion protection, and creates a smooth surface for the coats of paint to follow.
+The fire apparatus primer surface coat is a critical step in the painting process and is completed with both operator and robotic assistance.
+The primer itself is thick and slightly viscous, which helps to fill in any small imperfections, improve corrosion protection and create a smooth surface for the coats of paint to follow.

-After the primer coat is applied, the apparatus is hand-sanded with fine grit sandpaper.
-This gives the surface a nice smooth surface and helps minimize any surface imperfections.
+After the primer coat is applied, the apparatus undergoes a combination of robotic and hand-sanding with fine grit sandpaper.
+This step smooths the surface and helps minimize any remaining imperfections before the final paint layers are applied.

 5. Sealer Primer Coat